richiejp logo

 The natural dynamics of the market mean that it is usually safer to quickly write slow software than to slowly write fast software.
 Not always of course because sometimes the main selling point of an application or component is speed, but even then this is relative to what came before.

-Note that this method does benefit massively from familiarity with the project being optimized and the components involved.
+Note that this method does benefit from familiarity with the project in question and the components involved.
 The more unknowns there are the more a systematic approach will be superior to this.

 1. Isolate the slow feature with a minimum of effort

-This could be done with profiling or tracing, but also just using the program and seeing what goes visibly slow, uses up system memory or causes the CPU fan to spin up.
+This could be done with profiling or tracing tools, but also just using the program and seeing what is visibly slow, uses up system memory, spends credits on AWS or causes the CPU fan to spin up.

 1. Look at the code or a code trace